kolotyluk/Rusty-Java/README.md

 Goals
 -----

-// What are the goals of this proposal?
-Omit this section if you have
-// nothing to say beyond what's already in the summary.
+1. Start the work.
-1. Enhance the source code for the Java Runtime with support for Rust
+2. Enhance the source code for the Java Runtime with support for Rust
    1. Add support for Rust Code and the Rust Standard Library
    2. Add support for C/C++ to call Rust
    3. Add support for Rust to call C/C++
-2. Create a Proof of Concept written in Rust
+3. Create a Proof of Concept written in Rust
-  1. Implement some small, useful, not-trivial function
+  1. Implement some small, practical, not-trivial function in Rust

 Non-Goals
 ---------

+1. Finish the work.
-1. Consider languages other than Rust
+2. Consider languages other than Rust
-2. Make any user-visible changes
+3. Make any user-visible changes
    1. Although it is fair to speculate on what user-visible changes might look like

 Success Metrics